amrvac/amrvac/doc/code_style_guide.md

 A list of further naming guidelines:
 * Use lowercase for Fortran constructs (`do`, `if` etc.)
-* Use lowercase for the names you define
+* Use lowercase for the names you define (also of modules)
 * Separate words with underscores (`read_snapshot` instead of `readSnapshot`)
 * Give source files meaningful names
 * Don't use Fortran keywords as names